-- Kakula 2019 PFS (first Mineral Reserve with a plant throughput rate of 6 Mtpa). - Kamoa 2019 PFS (Mineral Reserve restatement with a plant throughput rate of 6 Mtpa). - Kamoa-Kakula 2019 PEA (18 Mtpa plant expansion, smelter and five additional mines). - Separate Kakula and Kakula West Mineral Resource updates.
+- Kakula 2019 PFS (Mineral Reserve with a plant throughput rate of 6 Mtpa). - Kamoa 2019 PFS (Mineral Reserve with a plant throughput rate of 6 Mtpa). - Kamoa-Kakula 2019 PEA (18 Mtpa plant expansion, smelter and five additional mines).

 The Kakula 2019 PFS and Kamoa 2019 PFS include the separate capital and operating costs and assumptions each with its own 6 Mtpa underground mine, processing plant and infrastructure.
 As such the studies examine two wholly independent operations that do not rely on common infrastructure and would be the subject of separate development decisions.
 The Kakula 2019 PFS Mineral Reserve is based on the Kakula Mineral Resource stated in IDP19.
 The details of the Kakula 2019 PFS and Kamoa 2019 PFS are shown in Sections 15 to 22.